akashnag/Data-Structures/CONTRIBUTING.md

 - Notes (possibly including why you think this might be happening, or stuff you tried that didn't work)

 ## Use a Consistent Coding Style
-Please ensure all your code is properly indented and spaced.
+Please ensure all your code is properly indented and spaced as all existing code in this repository.
+Also ensure you include a simple test function along with your implementation of the data structure.

 ## License
 By contributing, you agree that your contributions will be licensed under its GPLv3 License.